RibbonDiff — User Guide

 Close Window/Tab ⌘W Prompts if there are unsaved changes

-Find… ⌘F Focus Find for the active pane
+Find… ⌘F Focuses the active pane's Find field

 Find Next ⌘G Active pane